-Anh Nelson has worked at Cal State Fullerton for more than 20 years, joining the Office of the Vice President for Student Affairs along with Vice President Berenecea Johnson Eanes in 2012.
-As Executive Assistant to VP Eanes, Anh is responsible for providing executive-level and confidential administrative analysis, support and coordination of day-to-day operations, special project support, and more.
+Anh Nelson has worked at Cal State Fullerton for more than 20 years, joining the Office of the Vice President for Student Affairs as Executive Assistant to the Vice President.
+In this high-level role, Ms. Nelson is responsible for providing executive-level and confidential administrative analysis, coordination of day-to-day operations, special project support, and more.
 She is also the point person and information liaison for the President’s Office and other Division of Student Affairs executive officers.

-Prior to her present position, Anh served in various roles accross campus, including as Office Manager and Assistant to the Director of the Faculty Development Center, Administrative Assistant to the Dean of the University Library, Head of Library Circulation, Library Service Specialist and Student Assistant in the Pollak Library.
+Prior to her present position, Ms. Nelson served in various roles across campus, including as Office Manager and Assistant to the Director of the Faculty Development Center, Administrative Assistant to the Dean of the University Library, Head of Library Circulation, Library Service Specialist and Student Assistant in the Pollak Library.

 (657) 278-7782 | firstname.lastname@example.org

-Tonantzin earned her doctorate degree in Higher Education Administration from USC.
-She received her Master's in Higher Education and Student Affairs Administration from the University of Vermont and a bachelor's degree in Human Development and Family Studies with an emphasis in Gerontology and Women’s Studies.
+Dr. Oseguera earned a doctoral degree in Higher Education Administration from USC; a Master's in Higher Education and Student Affairs Administration from the University of Vermont; and a bachelor's degree in Human Development and Family Studies with an emphasis in Gerontology and Women’s Studies.

-With accomplishments as a trainer and facilitator on issues of social justice and diversity education, Clint-Michael Reneau, Ph.D., joined Cal State Fullerton in the summer of 2017 as an Associate Vice President for Student Affairs to lead retention efforts.
+With accomplishments as a trainer and facilitator on issues of social justice and diversity education, Clint-Michael Reneau, Ph.D., joined California State University, Fullerton as an Associate Vice President for Student Affairs in 2017.

 Prior to joining CSUF, Dr. Reneau served as Director of Disability Services and the Title IX Investigator and Student Conduct Specialist at Texas State University in San Marcos.
 He was responsible for leading, developing, training and supervising support staff, including student affairs professionals and disability specialists.
 Additionally, he has served in leadership roles at Tulane University in New Orleans and the University of Massachusetts Amherst.

-Clint-Michael earned his doctorate in adult, professional and community education, a master's degree in education-guidance and counseling, with an emphasis in student affairs, and a bachelor's degree in communication studies, with a minor in mass media communication, all from Texas State University.
+Dr. Reneau earned a Doctoral Degree in Adult, Professional and Community Education, a Master's in Education-Guidance and Counseling, with an emphasis in Student Affairs, and a Bachelor's in Communication Studies, with a minor in Mass Media Communication, all from Texas State University.

-Calling Cal State Fullerton his professional home for more than 20 years, Rob Scialdone, M.F.A., is Budget Manager for the Office of the Vice President for Student Affairs, offering tremendous institutional, financial and academic knowledge to help advance the mission of the Division of Student Affairs.
+Calling California State University, Fullerton his professional home for more than 20 years, Rob Scialdone, M.F.A., is Budget Manager for the Office of the Vice President for Student Affairs, offering tremendous institutional, financial and academic knowledge to help advance the mission of the Division of Student Affairs.

-A native of Southern California, Rob attended Claremont McKenna College until 1995 and graduated in 1996 with a B.A. in Economics from Cal State Fullerton.
+A native of Southern California, Mr. Scialdone attended Claremont McKenna College until 1995 and graduated in 1996 with a B.A. in Economics from Cal State Fullerton.
 He later returned to Claremont McKenna College and received a master's degree in finance in 2000.